Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Proposed Method

 \subsubsection{Cross-receptive Field Guide Transformer (CFGT)}

 In this paper, we propose a Cross-receptive Field Guide Transformer (CFGT) for long-distance modeling.
-As shown in Fig.~\ref{Transformer}, CFGT is mainly composed of two CGAs and one Interactive Guidance Perceptrons (IGP) in the encoder part of CFGT.
-Meanwhile, hierarchical normalization is performed after each block and the local residual connection is used.
+In contrast to previous Transformer-based methods, such as SwinIR~\cite{liang2021swinir} and LBNet~\cite{gao2022lightweight}, our CFGT shares the information within different self-attention for better global modeling.
+As shown in Fig.~\ref{Transformer}, CFGT is mainly composed of two CGAs and one Interactive Guidance Perceptron (IGP) in the encoder part.
+Meanwhile, hierarchical normalization is performed after each block, and the local residual connection is used.
 It is worth noting that the CGM in the two CGAs adopts different $k$ ($k$ represents the size of the receptive field that the CGM focuses on).
+Since a larger receptive field may bring more computational load, we simulate the common convolutional kernel size and chose $3 \times 3$ and $1 \times 1$ receptive fields.
 Therefore, cross-attention can supplement the model with cross-scale features.
+And the understanding of current pixel-level features to other pixel features is facilitated by communicating features across scales, thus allowing the model to acquire richer contextual information.
 We assume that the input of CFGT is $T_{in}$, then the output ${T_{out}}$ can be formulated as

-where $K$ and $V$ are the key and value generated by the first CGA, \textbf{and they will serve as part of the input of the second CGA}.
-The operation of the second CGA can be defined as
+where $K$ and $V$ are the key and value generated by the first CGA, \textbf{and they will serve as part of the input of the second CGA and interact with the $Q'$, $K'$, $V'$ generated by the second CGA.} The operation of the second CGA can be defined as \begin{small}